-• The Environment Agency,
+The Environment Agency,

-- Lancashire County Council as both the lead local flood authority and highway authority, - The 12 district, borough and city councils as Local Planning Authorities (LPAs) and with some powers under the Land Drainage Act regarding flood risk management works in some circumstances, some of which are also identified as Coastal protection authorities i.e. Lancaster, West Lancashire, Wyre and Fylde Councils, - Earby and Salterforth Internal Drainage District the only internal drainage board in Lancashire, - United Utilities and Yorkshire Water as the water and sewerage companies.
+- Lancashire County Council as both the lead local flood authority and highway authority, - The 12 district, borough and city councils as Local Planning Authorities (LPAs), some of which are also identified as Coastal protection authorities i.e. Lancaster, West Lancashire, Wyre and Fylde Councils, - Earby and Salterforth Internal Drainage District the only internal drainage board in Lancashire, - United Utilities and Yorkshire Water as the water and sewerage companies.